Pahlavi Iran: World War II

+Allied occupation of Iran

 In June 1941, Nazi Germany broke the Molotov–Ribbentrop Pact and invaded the Soviet Union, Iran's northern neighbor.
-The Soviets quickly allied themselves with the Allied countries, and in July and August 1941 the British demanded that the Iranian government expel all Germans from Iran.
-Reza Shah refused to expel the Germans, and on 25 August the British and Soviets launched a surprise invasion, and Reza Shah's government quickly surrendered after less than a week of fighting.
-The invasion's strategic purpose was to secure a supply line to the Soviet Union (later named the Persian Corridor), secure the oil fields and Abadan Refinery (of the UK-owned Anglo-Iranian Oil Company), and limit German influence in Iran.
-Following the invasion, on 16 September 1941 Reza Shah abdicated and was replaced by Mohammad Reza Pahlavi, his 21-year-old son.
+The Soviets quickly allied themselves with the Allied countries, and during the summer of 1941, the British demanded that the Iranian government expel all Germans from Iran.
+Reza Shah refused to expel the Germans, and on 25 August the British and Soviets launched a surprise invasion; Reza Shah's government quickly surrendered after less than a week of fighting.
+The invasion's strategic purpose was to secure a supply line to the Soviet Union (later named the Persian Corridor), secure the oil fields and the Abadan Refinery (of the UK-owned Anglo-Iranian Oil Company), and limit German influence in Iran.
+As a result of the invasion, Reza Shah was forced to abdicate and was succeeded as Shah by Mohammad Reza Pahlavi, his 21-year-old son.
+Reza Shah passed away on 26 July 1944 while in exile in South Africa, at the age of 66.